TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

 Download the zip file AppSwitchExample.zip and extract it to the folder text.
 It contains two folders one for notepad and one for TextEditplus named text.
 The T keys layout files are: n04 n05 OpenAI.txt T01 T02Link T03Link T04 T05Link T06 T07Link n07 U02 a30 a31 a32 a33 apprules.json K24Link label3 LabelT
 labeltext labeltext.json.
-The S keys Layout 3 files are similarly named with S intead of T.
+The S keys Layout 3 files are similarly named with S instead of T.

 Because you have both keyset files inside the folders you can switch between layouts 3 and 4 using the App checkbox on each Layout.
+If a key behaves differently between the S and T sets press the Data button in the Config tab and look at the lsisting for the instruction sets for the two layouts.
+The manual.h explains how the instruction sets can be changed in section (z) *im.s.t*list+0

 Use the apprules.json file in the folder for your Pico macropad - move it to the folder location as in your Config tab, i.e. the same folder as the Symbolbanks json files.